Quantum computing, which could bring seismic shifts to industries like pharmaceutical research and finance, may do just the same for gaming.

 Like quantum computing itself, quantum gaming is still developing.
-But researchers and developers are already working on bridging theory and reality.
-Here are a few other outfits shaping the future of video games.
+But researchers and developers are continuously working on bridging theory and reality.
+They have a few major questions to answer first.

 There’s also the infamous issue of temperature control.
-Qubits on most quantum computers need to be kept at nearly absolute zero degrees (a cool -460 degrees Fahrenheit) in order to maintain stability.
+Qubits on most quantum computers need to be kept at nearly absolute zero degrees (or -460 degrees Fahrenheit) in order to maintain stability.

 Some enterprising game developers have flipped the noise bug into a feature, designing games that incorporate the instability into the gameplay.
 Wootton cites his own Quantum Awesomeness, a puzzle match game in which, thanks to quantum’s “fuzziness,” pairs get increasingly difficult to connect as levels progress.

-Those games are examples of quantum within the so-called game loop, but quantum in the near-term will be likely be used more for design phase work (things like the aforementioned optimization).
-Right now, those steps are coming more from the indie-dev world than the AAA studios.
-Among the participants at the Helsinki game jam was Jaakko Iisalo, the designer behind indie-turned-blockbuster Angry Birds — which, it turns out, is helpful in wrapping your head around quantum.
+Games like Quantum Awesomeness are examples of quantum within the so-called game loop, but quantum in the near-term will likely be used more for design phase work (things like the aforementioned optimization).
+Right now, those steps are coming more from the indie developer world than the AAA studios.

 “The indie developer community has interest, so that’s the link we’re really thinking about fostering at the beginning,” Wootton said, noting that the big gaming companies might prove particularly interested in quantum’s promise for more sophisticated AI.

-That fostering mission — part word-spreading, part development, part education — would soon take James, along with IBM Research communications manager Chris Sciacca, from South Africa to a Swiss Alpine lodge.
-There, the team would work with some 200 developers and students in game jams and hackathons for Qiskit, a quantum computing framework.
+That fostering mission — part word-spreading, part development, part education — has taken Wootton and IBM Research communications manager Chris Sciacca to quantum-related events.
+One in Switzerland happened to host around 200 developers and students in Qiskit-focused game jams and hackathons.